 - The claim is made via HMRC form IHT402 filed with the second-death IHT400.
 Documentary evidence of the first death and the unused NRB is required.

-The transferable NRB closes most of the historical gap between joint-tenancy and tenancy-in-common couples on second-death IHT.
-The two structures produce equivalent NRB outcomes provided the survivor's executors make the claim on second death.
-The remaining differences are the RNRB taper (covered below) and the flexibility of redirecting first-death share to a non-spouse on the deed.
+The transferable NRB closes most of the old gap between the two structures on second-death IHT.
+They give the same NRB outcome, as long as the survivor's executors actually make the claim on second death.
+What still separates them is the RNRB taper (below) and the freedom, with tenancy in common, to redirect part of your first-death share to a non-spouse on the deed.

 The £2 million RNRB taper trap

-The residence nil-rate band (currently £175,000 per individual, frozen at this level to April 2030) is reduced by £1 for every £2 by which the net estate at death exceeds £2 million (IHTA 1984 s.8D).
-The taper is the load-bearing constraint for couples with consolidated estates approaching or exceeding £2 million.
+The residence nil-rate band (currently £175,000 per person, frozen at that level to 5 April 2031) loses £1 for every £2 by which the net estate at death exceeds £2 million (IHTA 1984 s.8D).
+If your combined estate is anywhere near £2 million, this taper is the constraint that decides the structure.

 - £2,000,000 estate: full £175,000 RNRB (no taper applied yet).